 About this Notice

-This Privacy and Cookies Policy Notice ("Policy") provides you with information about how the World of Asphalt Show and Conference (hereafter "we", "us" or "our") collect, use, and disclose your data, and how to contact us in the event of a correction or complaint.
+This Privacy and Cookies Policy Notice ("Policy") provides you with information about how the Aggregates Academy & Expo (hereafter "we", "us" or "our") collect, use, and disclose your data, and how to contact us in the event of a correction or complaint.

 This policy also outlines how we collect, use and disclose certain personally identifiable information that we receive in the USA from the European Economic Area (“EEA Personal Data”), your rights in relation to your EEA Personal Data and how to contact us and EEA supervisory authorities in the event that you have a complaint.